USPS Priority Mail Rates (2026)

 Frequently Asked Questions

 USPS Priority Mail retail rates start at approximately $8.50 for a 1 lb package shipped to nearby zones (1-4).
 Prices increase based on weight and distance, with a 20 lb package costing $26.90 to $49.80 at retail rates.
-Commercial pricing through platforms like I'd Ship That starts as low as $4.50 for a 1 lb package, saving you up to 47% off retail.
+Commercial pricing through platforms like I'd Ship That starts as low as $4.50 for a 1 lb package, below commercial counter rates and up to 89% off retail across the broader carrier lineup.
+You see the full price before you buy, with every fee shown up front.

 USPS Priority Mail typically delivers in 1-3 business days depending on the origin and destination.
 Nearby shipments (zones 1-4) usually arrive in 1-2 days, while cross-country shipments (zones 7-8) may take the full 3 business days.
 Saturday delivery is included at no extra cost.